 Petal fall application

-- Checkmate-OFM-SL+ at 100 to 250 dispensers/a.
+- Checkmate OFM Dispenser at 100 to 250 dispensers/a.
 REI 0 hr.
-A synthetic insect pheromone dispenser that disrupts insect mating.
+These dispensers release a synthetic insect pheromone that disrupts insect mating.
 Dispensers must be placed in the orchard before adult mating and egg-laying flights begin in spring.
 Careful scouting and monitoring are necessary to use the product effectively.
 Supplemental insecticide applications may be needed.

-- Isomate-M Rosso at 100 to 200 dispensers/a.
-A synthetic insect pheromone dispenser that disrupts insect mating.
+- IsomateOFM TT at 100 dispensers/a.
+These dispensers release a synthetic insect pheromone that disrupt insect mating.
 Dispensers must be placed in the orchard before adult mating and egg-laying flights begin in spring.
 Scouting and monitoring are necessary to use the product effectively.

 Spring and summer spray